taekgn/DDS/README.md

 ## The Debounce Circuit (DEBOUNCE) Implemented by SYNC

 Four slider switches (SW7 – SW4) will be used to program the output frequency of the phase accumulator (Pins T5, V8, U8, N8 respectively).
 To ensure proper operation of the circuit it is advisable to build a debounce circuit to ensure that there are no asynchronous glitches on these signals.
 Another debounce circuit is also required for Reset input which is connected to a push- button on the Nexys-3 board (Pin V2).
-The schematic shown in Fig 3 uses a Sync circuit rather than a proper debounce circuit (a simpler version..).
+The schematic shown in Fig 3 uses a Sync circuit rather than a proper debounce circuit (a simpler version).

 ## The Phase Accumulator (**PHASE_ACCU**) Circuit
 The Phase Accumulator is built using an adder and a register with a synchronous reset RES as shown in Figure 4.
 On the rising edge of the clock, if CE = 1 the output of the adder will be stored in the 16-bit register.
 The adder is used to accumulate the previous value of the accumulator with the 4-bit input D. The output of the register will be used as the input into the waveform generator.